 Service concepts were evaluated through a combination of quantitative and qualitative measures.
 The quantitative measures are listed below.
-The report section, New Service Alternatives Screening (page 45), outlines the methods and assumptions used to develop data inputs for these screening criteria.
+The report section New Service Alternatives Screening (page 33) outlines the methods and assumptions used to develop data inputs for these screening criteria.

 - Potential ridership from implementation of the service concept. - Capital and operating cost, with an emphasis on the local cost responsibility.
-Transit funding for capital and operating comes through four sources: - Fares paid by users. - o Federal funding through formula and discretionary grant programs. - State funding through the Kansas Department of Transportation (KDOT). - Local matching funding to match federal and state sources, plus costs beyond the match.
-While the senior mill levies in Sedgwick and Butler Counties raise enough local funding for the minimum match required for federal funds, transit demand in select communities would support more service than the minimum match provides.
+Transit funding for capital and operating comes through four sources: - Fares paid by users. - Federal funding through formula and discretionary grant programs. - State funding through KDOT. - Local matching funding to match federal and state sources, plus costs beyond the match.
+While most communities in the region put enough local funding into transit to provide the minimum match required for federal funds, select communities support more service than the minimum match provides.